How to Stop Your Cat From Peeing in the House

 Medical reasons are the most common cause of incontinence in cats.
 Your cat should be checked by your vet to exclude these conditions:

-Bladder stones or blockage.
-If your cat goes to the litter box often or exhibits any signs of pain or distress there (mewing or crying, for example) or if its abdomen seems to be tender to the touch, then you have reason to suspect an obstruction of some kind.
+- Bladder stones or blockage.
+If your cat goes to the litter box often or exhibits any signs of pain or distress (mewing or crying, for example), or if its abdomen seems to be tender to the touch, then you have reason to suspect an obstruction of some kind.
 If the urine has traces of blood, then it is likely that your cat is experiencing serious blockage and must be taken to the vet immediately.

-Urinary tract infection (UTI).
-If your cat pees small amounts quite often, it may have an infection.
+- Urinary tract infection (UTI).
+If your cat pees small amounts quite often, it may have a urinary tract infection.

 If your cat's problem is behavioral, you'll need to find out why.

-- If you have recently moved, have any new people in the household, or have gotten a new pet, your cat may feel threatened.
+- If you have recently moved to a new house, have any new people in the household, or have gotten a new pet, your cat may feel threatened.
 Any change in the cat's environment or schedule may have a negative effect on its training.